michealstern/Mission-Moon-Dashboard/README.md

 ✨ This dashboard transforms raw space data into meaningful insights.
 It reflects how data visualization can simplify even the vast world of space exploration.

-6. Screenshots / Demos
+6. Screenshots / Demos:

 Show what the dashboard looks like.

 example: